touzet/pampa/README.md

 ### Target sequences (-f, -d and -l)

 The target sequences are the amino-acids sequences in which the new markers are searched.
-Those sequences can be available either in a (multi-)FASTA file (option -f), or in a directory containing FASTA files (option -d).
-In both cases, the set of sequences can be
-_limited_ to a subset of organisms, molecules or sequence identifiers with option -l.
+Those sequences can be available either in a (multi-)FASTA file ('-f'option), or in a directory containing FASTA files ('-d' option).
+In both cases, the set of sequences can optionnally be _limited_ to a subset of organisms, molecules or sequence identifiers with '-l' option.

 _Option -f :_ The specified file can contain an arbitrary number of FASTA sequences, coming from various organisms.
 Two types of FASTA heading are recognized.
- - Uniprot compliant, with the sequence identifier at the beginning of the heading SeqID and mandatory fields OS, OX and GN:
+ - UniprotKB-like, with some sequence identifier at the beginning of the heading, and mandatory fields OS (scientific name of the organism) , OX (taxonomomic identifier of the sorganism, such as assigned by the NCBI) and GN (Gene Name):

    `>P02453 CO1A1_BOVIN Collagen alpha-1(I) chain OS=Bos taurus OX=9913 GN=COL1A1 `

- - NCBI compliant:
+ - NCBI-like

 _Option -d:_ The directory can contain an arbitrary number of FASTA files, following the same requirements as with '-f' option.
-Only files with extension _.fa_ or _.fasta_ are taken into consideration.
+Only files with extension _.fa_ or _.fasta_ will be examined.

-_Option -l:_

-New petides are found by sequence alignment, allowing up to 10% mismatches.
-Masses are automatically computed.
+_Option -l:_ This option allows to filter the set of FASTA sequences according to the organism, the molecule (gene name) or the sequence identifier.
+It takes as paramater a user-defined TSV file, the limit file, that should contain three columns:
+ - the first column is for the name of the organism,
+ - the second column is for the gene name,
+ - the third column is for the sequence identifier.

+Empty fields will apply no contraints.
+Here are some examples.

+`CastorCanadensis
+DicerosBicornis
+CervusElaphus
+BosTaurus
+EquusCaballus `
+The search will be limted to sequences coming from those five organisms.

+`    COL1A1`
+The search will be limited to COL1A1 sequences.

+`ColumbaLivia    COL1A1  XP_021136665.1
+ColumbaLivia    COL1A2  XP_005504983.1
+StruthioCamelusAustralis        COL1A1  XP_009685373.1
+StruthioCamelusAustralis        COL1A2  XP_009672566.1`
+The search will be limited to four sequences, the ones with the designated identifiers.

+In this example, it would have been equivalent to have `  XP_021136665.1
+   XP_005504983.1
+   XP_009685373.1
+   XP_009672566.1`